Substance Use in Adolescents

 • Sudden weight loss

-Parents also should be concerned about possible drug or substance use if they find drugs or drug paraphernalia (such as vapes, pipes, syringes, and scales) among their child's possessions.
+Parents also should be concerned about possible substance use if they find drugs or drug paraphernalia (such as vapes, pipes, syringes, and scales) among their child's possessions.

-During routine health care visits, parents should expect their child’s doctor to screen their child for substance use by asking confidential questions about tobacco/nicotine, alcohol, and other drug use.
+During routine health care visits, parents should expect their child’s doctor to screen their child for substance use by asking confidential questions about tobacco/nicotine, alcohol, and other substance use, including misuse of prescription medications.
 Screening tools are used for adolescents age 12 to 17.
-These brief tools may be self-administered by an adolescent or may be administered by a doctor or other health care practitioner.
+These brief tools may be self-administered by an adolescent or may be administered by a doctor or other health care professional.
 The tools begin with questions about frequency of use of tobacco, alcohol, and cannabis in the past year.
 Additional related questions are generated based on the adolescent's responses.
-Screening tools can help doctors and other practitioners assess whether an adolescent has a substance use disorder or is at risk of developing a substance use disorder and implement an appropriate intervention or make a referral for treatment.
+Screening tools can help doctors and other health care professionals assess whether an adolescent has a substance use disorder or is at risk of developing a substance use disorder and implement an appropriate intervention or make a referral for treatment.

 Drug tests (including at-home tests) may be a useful part of an assessment but have significant limitations.
 Results of a urine test may be negative in adolescents who use drugs if the drug has been cleared from the body before the test is done, if a drug not included on a standard testing panel has been used, or if the urine specimen has been contaminated.
 Sometimes, drug test results are positive in adolescents who have not used drugs (false-positive).
 Even a true-positive test does not indicate how often and how heavily a drug is used and thus cannot distinguish casual use from more serious problems.